-To support you in your own DEI efforts, we've put together this comprehensive guide to DEI reporting.
+To support your DEI efforts, we've put together this comprehensive guide to DEI reporting.
 The guide is designed to enable you to gain insights into your diversity metrics and build transparency, and accountability, across your organization.

 We hope this empowers you to turn data into action and gets us one step closer to the change we want to see.
-This is part 2 of 4.
 You can download the full guide below.

 What data should you be looking at?

-A lot of organizations are wondering how to even get started.
-The first step is developing an understanding of where you stand.
-Gathering the necessary information and building dashboards will help bring the data to life, making it easier to engage with other stakeholders and track progress over time.
+Gathering the necessary information and building dashboards help bring your data to life, making it easier to engage with other stakeholders and track progress over time.

 We suggest looking at three main buckets: representation, compensation and performance.